About the Antidepressant Paroxetine (Paxil, Seroxat)

 Because paroxetine is a potent prescription medication, it can interact with other drugs.
-One of the most serious interactions is between paroxetine and other antidepressants, including other SSRIs, SNRIs, MAO inhibitors, and tricyclic antidepressants.
-Combining these medications, or taking more than the prescribed dose of paroxetine, can lead to serotonin syndrome.
-This condition involves too much serotonin in the brain, which can lead to agitation, anxiety, rapid and irregular heartbeat, high fever, seizures, and unconsciousness.
+One of the most serious interactions is between paroxetine and other antidepressants.
+Combining these medications can lead to serotonin syndrome, which involves too much serotonin in the brain, potentially leading to agitation, anxiety, rapid and irregular heartbeat, high fever, seizures, and unconsciousness.

 Other drugs that paroxetine can interact with include:

 - Medications that treat irregular heartbeat

 - Drugs that treat gastrointestinal disorders

 - Drugs used to treat other mental health issues, such as bipolar disorder or schizophrenia

 - Tamoxifen, which is used to treat breast cancer